pipefunc/pipefunc/docs/source/concepts/error-handling.md

 results = pipeline.map({"a": [1, -1, 2]}, continue_on_error=True)
 output = results["c"].output
 assert output[0] == 2
-assert isinstance(output[1], ErrorContainer)
+assert isinstance(output[1], ErrorSnapshot)
 assert output[2] == 4
 ```

 This allows you to process large datasets where some data points might be corrupted or cause errors, without failing the entire pipeline run.
-You can then inspect the results to find the `ErrorContainer` objects and debug the specific iterations that failed.
+You can then inspect the results to find the `ErrorSnapshot` objects and debug the specific iterations that failed.